srikashyap24/codepipeline-s3-game/README.md

 This project demonstrates **Continuous Deployment using AWS CodePipeline and Amazon S3** by hosting a simple browser-based game.
 Any changes pushed to the connected GitHub repository are automatically deployed to an S3-hosted static website.

+---

+## 🕹️ Game: Programming Languages Matching Game

+**Match the logos of your favorite programming languages!**
+Flip two cards at a time and try to find all the matching pairs.

+This simple memory game is built using **HTML**, **CSS**, and **JavaScript**.
+It's a fun way to test your memory and recognize popular programming languages.

+---

 ## 🚀 Project Overview

 This project showcases: